Depression And Black Holes: 11 Inspirational Stephen Hawking Quotes

 Who Is Stephen Hawking?

 Stephen Hawking was an English cosmologist, author, theoretical physicist as well as the Director of Research at the University of Cambridge's Centre for Theoretical Cosmology.

 Stephen Hawking was known for his groundbreaking work with relativity and black holes.
 He also became the author of many science books, including the bestseller: ‘A Brief History of Time’, which sold over 10 million copies in 20 years.

 Not only was Stephen an intelligent and nobleman, but he also fought a life-changing disease.
 At the age of 17, Stephen was diagnosed with Motor Neurone Disease, and the doctors gave him 2 and a half years to live.
 Despite this, Stephen married and had three children with Jane Wilde then graduated from University with honors.

-At the age of 76, Stephen passed away after the long battle with the rare form of motor neuron disease.
-It’s safe to say that Stephen Hawking is an incredibly inspiring and motivating man.
+At the age of 76, Stephen passed away after a long battle with the rare form of motor neuron disease.
+It’s safe to say that Stephen Hawking was an incredibly inspiring and motivating man.

 Let’s take a look at some of his greatest quotes to help you stay motivated and achieve your dreams.